 Common pitfalls that students make in the GAMSAT

-Now I’m not trying to sound bleak, in fact, I’m here to help you avoid those common mistakes.
+It’s safe to say that there are many common pitfalls that any of us can make that may ultimately lead to disappointing performance in the GAMSAT.
+I’m not trying to sound bleak; in fact, I’m here to help you avoid those common mistakes.
 Because, after all, if you put the effort in to prepare yourself for the mammoth that is the GAMSAT exam day, you want it to pay off.
 And an efficient and well-constructed approach to the GAMSAT exam can make success a much more attainable goal that doesn’t get destroyed by poor technique or burn-out.

 Part I: Before Exam Day

-Pitfall #2 – “I must master everything”
+Pitfall #2 – Trying to master everything

 Part II: On Exam Day

 Pitfall #5 – Not giving yourself a break